-The policy and procedures will be widely promoted and are mandatory for everyone involved in the ECF including staff, officers, volunteers, those accredited by the ECF such as coaches and anyone working on behalf of the ECF.
+The policy and procedures will be widely promoted and are mandatory for everyone involved in the ECF including staff, officers, volunteers and anyone working on behalf of the ECF.
 Failure to comply with the policy and procedures will be addressed without delay and may ultimately result in dismissal/exclusion from the organisation.

 Children Act 1989

 United Convention of the Rights of the Child 1991

 Sexual Offences Act 2003